kwlucas/Password-Generator/README.md

 * The password can be set to include special characters.

-* Entering invalid or no criteria will prompt the user to try again
+* Entering invalid or no criteria will prompt the user to try again.

 * The generated password meeting all criteria will be displayed on the page.